dharmit/ccp-openshift/docs/metrics-install.md

 while latter talk about setting up a fresh 3.9.0 in brief since it's mainly focussed on setting up logging stacks using EFK.

-This doc is split between setting up metrics using Hawkular and then setting up Prometheus to have a view of the metrics.
+This doc is split between setting up metrics using Hawkular, then setting up Prometheus to have a view of the metrics and finally setting up Grafana which uses the Prometheus data and shows more graphs.

 ### Setup Hawkular